Libr-AI/fairlib/docs/datasets_and_dataloaders.md

 ## Step 1.
 Implement the dataset class

 A custom dataset class must implement the `load_data` function.
-Take a look at this sample implementation; the split is stored in a directory `self.data_dir`, which is determined by the `args.data_dir` and `split`. `args.data_dir` is either loaded from the arguments `--data_dir` or from the default value, which will be introduced into details layer.
+Take a look at this sample implementation; the split is stored in a directory `self.data_dir`, which is determined by the `args.data_dir` and `split`. `args.data_dir` is either loaded from the arguments `--data_dir` or from the default value, which will be introduced into details later.
 While `split` has three possible string values, `{"train", "dev", "test"}`, indicating the split that will be loaded.

 Then the `load_data` function must assign the value of `self.X` as inputs, `self.y` as target labels, and `self.protected_label` as the information for debiasing, such as gender, age, and race.